 Does the character have double eyelids (crease above the usual eyelids)?
-If yes, add a thin line above each eyes - personally I tend to use "Y-shape" lines because I think that they give the eyes more depth, but there are also times where I use single stroke lines.
-Be careful with the height this crease line as the higher it goes, the more sleepy or unamused they will look as seen in the diagram above!
+If yes, add a thin line above each eye- I personally tend to use "Y-shape" lines because I think that they give the eyes more depth, but there are also times where I use single stroke lines.
+Be careful with the height this crease line, because the higher it goes, the more sleepy or unamused the character will look, as seen in the diagram above!
 So be careful!
-The types of folds here can be change as you pleased; for example, the crease line can be steep or relatively flat.
+The types of folds here can be changed as you please.
+For example, the crease line can be steep or relatively flat.

-NOTE: The crease should change with the shape of the upper eyelids - if the eyelids are straight and flat, the crease lines tends to become flatter too.
+NOTE: The crease should change with the shape of the upper eyelids- if the eyelids are straight and flat, the crease lines tend to become flatter too.

-Next, we can add the eyebrows here too.
-Here, we will use normal and unexpressive eyebrow.
+Next, we can add the eyebrows.
+Here, we will use normal and unexpressive eyebrows.
 You will have to choose the thickness of the eyebrows.
-Thin eyebrows are usually associated with youthfulness or femininity, while thicker eyebrows are more masculine, active or head strong.
+Thin eyebrows are usually associated with youthfulness or femininity, while thicker eyebrows are more masculine, active, or head strong.

 STEP 5: Lashes - Male or Female?

-Now there are two ways that this can go, with or without lashes.
+Now there are two ways this can go, with or without lashes.
 Having lashes does NOT always mean that the character is female - some feminine male characters have lashes, too, and sometimes female characters are drawn without any lashes at all!
-On The left side has no lashes; however, because of the round and downward-sloping shape of the eyes, this pair of lashes-less eyes works as female eyes too.
+On the left side, the character has no lashes, but given the round and downward-sloping shape of the eyes, this pair of lashes-less eyes work as female eyes too.

 On the right, we have a pair of eyes that are clearly very feminine.
 But as mentioned before, eyelashes can be for boys, too!
-That's right, the pretty boys!
-As you can see, I the PURPLE and ORANGE lines indicated the directions of the lashes - the PURPLE lashes curve upward, while the ORANGE lashes curve down.
+As you can see, the PURPLE and ORANGE lines indicate the directions of the lashes.
+The PURPLE lashes curve upward, while the ORANGE lashes curve downward.

-Since there are many ways to draw the lashes, I have drawn two additional style of (lower) lashes for you.
+Since there are many ways to draw the lashes, I have drawn two additional styles of (lower) lashes for you.

 LASHES A - Start from the same point and flare outward.